Hire the Top 3% of Freelance Augmented Reality Developers

 This approach uses image processing methods to calculate the camera pose.
 Usually, they can be further subdivided into model- or feature-based vision tracking.

-For model-based tracking, a model of an object of the scene would be the reference for the tracking system.
-The 3D model needs to be provided beforehand to the application.
+For model-based tracking, a model of an object in the scene would be the reference for the tracking system.
+The 3D model needs to be provided beforehand.
 It can be a previously known 3D model or a model that was reconstructed from extracted scene features.
 In feature-based tracking, the references would be markers placed in the scene or natural features in the image.

 Hybrid Tracking